argoproj-labs/hera/docs/walk-through/parameters.md

 hello-world-ltpjt-repeat-back-4012331575: You just said: 'Hello world!'
 ```

-### Output Parameters
+### Output Parameters for Inline Scripts

-#### Creating Output Parameters
+Normally in Argo Workflows, if you want an output parameter from a template, you will need to specify a file to export

-In general, output parameters are given values from a generated file rather than `stdout` like the `result` parameter.
+the value from, and write to that file within the business logic of the template.
+Even in Hera, this can be quite
-You can do this in Hera by telling the script decorator to export the output from a file through a `value_from`.
-Ensure
+tedious and error-prone for inline scripts, with the `path` being in two separate places (or exposed as a global
-you add the imports given below!
+variable):

 ```py
 from hera.workflows import Parameter, script